ALH-hub/food_recommendation_restful/README.md

   - `name`: String, required
   - **Relationships:**
     - Many-to-many with Ingredient
-    - Many-to-many with Person (favorite foods)
+    - Many-to-many with Person (favorites)
     - One-to-many with FoodConsumption
     - One-to-many with FoodImage
+    - One-to-many with WeeklyPlan
+    - One-to-many with BuffetFood

 - **Ingredient**